opraveen/machine-learning/projects/capstone/capstone_proposal.md

 #### Feature normalization

 Normalize the features to have zero mean and unit variance.

-Since the number of features is not going to be large, PCA is unnecessary.
+Since the number of features is small, PCA is unnecessary.

 #### Train-test split
 Split dataset into train and test sets into 80-20 ratio.
 Since this is a time series, the latest 20% of data will be treated as test set (No randomization).